October 15, 2020

 Believe it or not, there are numerous things to do in Thailand that are absolutely free.
 Thailand has a number of temples, monasteries, parks and museums that you can visit free of cost.
 Some of these parks have makeshift gyms so can actually spare a few minute to get some exercise.
 If you are in Bangkok and looking to escape the city’s chaos, visit Bang Krachao, popular known as ‘Bangkok’s Lungs’.
 There is a cycling track that runs through this urban jungle but you can stroll around and take a look at the different of trees and flowers.
 For the perfect end to your day, make your way to the Wat Arun temple, find a good spot near the Chao Phraya river and watch the beautiful sunset!

-Mahindra Holidays & Resorts India Limited (MHRIL), India’s leading player in the leisure hospitality industry, offers quality family holidays as also stated by Club Mahindra Reviews, primarily through vacation ownership memberships.
-While Club Mahindra is the flagship brand offering Club Mahindra Membership, the other brands offered by the company are –Club Mahindra Resorts Fundays and Svaastha Spa.
-As on Mar 31, 2019, MHRIL has 100+ resorts across India and abroad and its subsidiary, Holiday Club Resorts Oy, Finland, a leading vacation ownership company in Europe has 33 resorts across Finland, Sweden and Spain.
-Visit us at www.clubmahindra.com
+Mahindra Holidays & Resorts India Limited (MHRIL), India’s leading player in the leisure hospitality industry, offers quality family holidays as also stated by Club Mahindra Membership Reviews and Club Mahindra Reviews, primarily through vacation ownership memberships.
+While Club Mahindra is the flagship brand offering Club Mahindra Membership, other brands offered by the company are – Club Mahindra Resorts Fundays and Svaastha Spa.
+As of Mar 31, 2019, MHRIL has 61+ resorts across India and abroad and its subsidiary, Holiday Club Resorts Oy, Finland, a leading vacation ownership company in Europe has 33 resorts across Finland, Sweden and Spain.